By Lisa Maas, Principal and Practice Lead, Circana, and Joan Driggs, Vice President of Content and Thought Leadership, Circana

-Who among us hasn’t stopped short in a grocery store aisle, shopping cart wheels screeching, because a new product — seemingly created to fulfill a very specific recent craving, need, or void — suddenly catches your eye.
-Maybe you snap a photo of it for your group chat or your Instagram story while you’re still in the store (if you haven’t caused a traffic jam).
+Who among us hasn’t stopped short in a grocery store aisle because a new product — seemingly created to fulfill a specific recent craving, need, or void — suddenly catches your eye?
+Maybe you snap a photo for your group chat or your Instagram story while you’re still in the store (if you haven’t caused a traffic jam).

-Or perhaps a digital ad from a well-known influencer popped up in a social feed and led you to pull over at a convenience store to hunt down that new energy drink with a unique flavor experience.
-Either way, you’re buzzing from the dopamine hit that accompanies discovering something new and exciting and sharing it with someone you know will love it.
+Or perhaps a digital ad from a well-known influencer appeared in a social feed and brought you to a convenience store to hunt down an energy drink with a unique flavor experience.
+Either way, you’re buzzing from the dopamine that accompanies discovering something new and exciting and sharing it with someone you know will love it.

-If these consumer experiences resonate with you, it should be easy to understand why new products matter and why Circana has published its 29th annual New Products Pacesetters report.
+If these consumer experiences resonate with you, it should be easy to understand why new products matter and why we’ve published our 29th annual New Product Pacesetters report.
 New products are essential for retail and CPG success because:

 • They help to address evolving consumer needs in innovative ways, and foster shopper loyalty for those retailers carrying those relevant products, giving shoppers a reason to visit the store and keep their dollars within the chain.